Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Enjoy this classic fall drink to warm you up after a walk on a chilly fall afternoon.
 It will make you feel nice and cozy.

-Simmer a slow cooker or pot of apple cider on the stove during a Thanksgiving or fall party, not only will the aromas make your house smell incredible, but it will also make for a lovely drink for your guests to sip.
+Simmer a slow cooker or pot of apple cider on the stove during a Thanksgiving or fall party.
+Not only will the aromas make your house smell incredible, but it will also make for a lovely drink for your guests to sip.

 Apple season brings bushels of apples that are perfect for delicious treats.
 Serve this apple cider with a batch of apple fritter rings or apple pie bites as a treat.